netcore-jsa/unimus-backup-exporter/README.md

 ./unimus-backup-exporter.sh
 ```

 After the script runs.
 You will find your backups nested in a "backup" folder.
-Backups will be in there own folders, labeled by the Unimus Device ID, and the IP address
+Backups will be in their own folders, labeled by the Unimus Device ID, and the IP address.

 ## _Configuration File_

 The most basic requirements for the script to operate are.

 | Setting | Value                                   |
 | :-------------------  | :-----------------------  |